 And on top of that….
 All that support is not really available to foreigners.
-Not that they are not eligible (with the right visa and a registered business), but the whole K-Startup website is only in English and works most efficiently in Internet Explorer.
+Not that they are not eligible (with the right visa and a registered business), but the whole K-Startup website is only in Korean and works most efficiently in Internet Explorer.
 With Seoul Startups, I’m trying to change that, but there is so much I can do non-profit, in my spare time.

 And then we have more social issues.
 Even the ‘young and funky’ startup scene is conservative, rather passive, run but middle-aged and older gentlemen (VERY limited female founder scene).
 It’s hard to network, not only as a non-Korean speaking foreigner, but also as a younger person (god forbid female), without proper, beforehand connections.
 Not to mention, most networking events are… NOT fun.

 What can we do?